zappee/portfolio-analyzer/README.md

    |default  |ETH-EUR|BUY    |                   |2022-08-27 10:30:09|        1.5       | 1 515.51|4.54653       |EUR     |f8e65f80-30fc|14563886|             |
    ```

-The following commands downloads and save the transactions to a Markdown and a CSV file:
+The following commands download and save your transaction history to a Markdown and a CSV file:

 * Markdown (text) format:
    ```